ToF-/Domain/README.md

 Haskell makes it possible to write statically typed, purely functional programs.
 This gives us two interesting conveniences:

-- any incoherence in the type of our expressions and sequences can be spotted at compile time,
+* any incoherence in the type of our expressions and sequences can be spotted at compile time,
-- we can rule out the use of partial functions, by wrapping their results in new data types, and compose values of these type.
+* we can rule out the use of partial functions, by wrapping their results in new data types, and compose values of these type.

 However, when a program has to process IO (as any useful program will), static types and purity might seem to get in the way for a beginner.
 We can use the `IO` Monad to get `IO` values, and the `Either` Monad to deal with failures, but combining the two makes our programs cumbersome.

 Monad Transformers can help us write simpler programs, by hiding the boilerplate code that this combination requires.

 In this blog post I present how to chain monadic actions and controls with the `ExceptT` Monad Transformer in Haskell through a small example, in 4 steps:
-- writing a naïve implementation, which halts on IO exception
+* writing a naïve implementation, which halts on IO exception
-- improving its robustness with conditionals and pattern matching
+* improving its robustness with conditionals and pattern matching
-- combining `IO` and `Either` using `ExceptT`
+* combining `IO` and `Either` using `ExceptT`
-- refactoring the program's chaining of actions
+* refactoring the program's chaining of actions

-## Program #1: A naive solution
+## Program #1: A naïve solution

-Let's say we want to write a program that reads a csv file containing transactions, which are composed of a category and an amount, and prints the total amount for each category.
+Let's say we want to write a program that reads a csv file containing transactions, which are composed of a category and an amount, and prints the total spent for each category.

 For instance, given a file `transactions.csv` containing this data:
 ```